Check out my opinion how the steel needle appears to penetrate the Liquid Glass stage illusion.

-To penetrate the RIGHT shutter holes, Rick Thomas has to go to the frame to slide the glass sheet to the LEFT upright.
+To penetrate the RIGHT shutter holes, he has to slide the glass sheet to the LEFT upright.

-When he is behind the prop at 5:34, Rick Thomas’ left hand pushes the glass sheet to the LEFT side of the frame.
+When he is behind the prop at 5:34, his left hand pushes the glass sheet to the LEFT side of the frame.

-When Thomas slides the glass sheet back to LEFT at 5:36, focus your attention on the red ribbon at the bottom hole.
+When he slides the glass sheet back to LEFT at 5:36, focus on the red ribbon at the bottom hole.